The Best Alexa Uses & Alexa Skills Right Now

 How?
 “Alexa, buy more [insert item you want to reorder] on Amazon”

-Set-up (less than 30 seconds): Open your Alexa app and tap the hamburger icon (three horizontal lines) on the upper left > Settings > Account Settings > Voice Purchasing and toggle Purchase by Voice on.
+Set-up (less than 30 seconds): Open your Alexa app and tap More on the bottom navigation bar > Settings > Account Settings > Voice Purchasing and toggle Voice Purchasing on.
 You’ll also need to have an Amazon Prime membership to be able to take advantage of this feature.
 See How To Buy Stuff with Alexa and Why You Should Try It for more detail.

 Pro Tip #1: For those of you with mischievous little ones running around, you can also require a 4-digit voice code to confirm Amazon purchases and payments.
 Go to Settings > Account Settings > Voice Purchasing and toggle Voice Code on to set your code.

 Pro Tip #3: Say “Alexa, where’s my stuff?” to track your recent Amazon orders.

 Pro Tip #4: If you have an Alexa Echo Show (Echo with a screen), Alexa works great for non-reorders too because she will show your purchase options on the screen so you can flip through them.
 Give it a try!

 Why?
 It’s super easy to set an Alexa alarm, you can set multiple alarms (if you’re like me and want one alarm 15 minutes before you need to get up and another to tell you that 15 minutes is up) and the alarm wake-up sound is nice too.
 An Alexa alarm is one of the best Alexa sleep tricks!

 How?
 “Alexa, set alarm for 7am tomorrow” and “Alexa, stop” when the alarm goes off

 Pro Tip #1: You can also set recurring Alexa alarms, for every weekday, for example, by saying “Alexa, set 7am alarm for every weekday.”
-Or you can open the Alexa app, tap the hamburger icon in the upper left corner > Reminders & Alarms where you can add (or delete) an alarm or adjust the repeat settings there.
+Or you can open the Alexa app, tap More on the bottom navigation bar > Reminders & Alarms where you can add (or delete) an alarm or adjust the repeat settings there.

 Pro Tip #2: If you want to get fancy, set a music Alexa alarm by saying “Alexa, wake me up to Otis Redding at 7am” (insert song or artist of your choice!).